JunhyeokRui/parking_spot_corner_detector/README.md

 This system uses YOLO to precisely estimate the position of each corner points.
 You might wonder, how can YOLO, basically an object detection algorithm, be used for such precise point localization task.
 Surprisingly, without any additional help of cascading techniques, YOLO alone itself was able to precisely estimate the position of such keypoints.
 This allowed much faster detection time compared to other techniques.

-To see the details of YOLO architecture and understand how and why it works, I recommend reading the following article:
+To see the details of YOLO architecture and understand how and why it works, I recommend reading the following article: [YOLO Explained.
+What is YOLO?](https://medium.com/analytics-vidhya/yolo-explained-5b6f4564f31)